MicrosoftDocs/fabric-docs/docs/real-time-analytics/power-bi-data-connector.md

 ---
-title: Use data from KQL Databases in Power BI in Real-time Analytics
+title: Use data from KQL Databases in Power BI Desktop in Real-time Analytics
-description: Learn how to use data from your KQL Database in Power BI. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to use data from your KQL Database in Power BI Desktop. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster
 ms.topic: how-to
-ms.date: 04/25/2023
+ms.date: 04/27/2023
 ms.search.form: product-kusto
 ---

-# Use data from KQL Databases in Power BI
+# Use data from KQL Databases in Power BI Desktop

-In this article, you learn how to connect your KQL Database as a data source to Power BI.
+In this article, you learn how to connect your KQL Database as a data source to Power BI Desktop.
 Once connected, you can use multiple tables to build your Power BI reports.

+To create reports with Power BI service using a KQL Queryset, see [Create a Power BI report](create-powerbi-report.md).

 ## Prerequisites